 For the Employment Based Green Card, it can take months or years to get the Green Card.
 Several steps are required and agencies require extensive documentation.
 The procedure can become complicated, so most agencies recommend hiring an experienced attorney.
 They can guide you through the documentation and deadlines for a smoother transition.

-Due to this, before you start your process to get a Green Card, you need to find a U.S employer willing to hire and sponsor you.
+Due to this, before you start your process to get a Green Card, you need to find a US employer willing to hire and sponsor you.

-Process from H1B to Green Card
+H1B to Green Card Process

-Getting PERM Labor Certification
+Step 1: Get PERM Labor Certification

-In 2005, to make it easier for applicants to get their Employment Based Green Card, the U.S introduced the PERM.
+In 2005, to make it easier for applicants to get their Employment Based Green Card, the US introduced the PERM.
 The PERM or Program Electronic Review Management system is linked to the Department of Labor (DOL).
 It is electronic, reducing the time it takes to apply as well as the paperwork.

 To start the process of getting their employees a Green Card, employers must file to get the PERM Certification from the DOL.
 This includes these steps: